fayez-nazzal/TestGPT/README.md

 # TestGPT

-A command-line tool for generating unit tests for your files automatically using OpenAI GPT-3.5-turbo model (gpt-4 also supported for developers who have it).
+A command-line tool for generating unit tests for your files automatically using OpenAI GPT models E.p: GPT 4, GPT 3.5 turbo 16K, GPT 3.5 turbo, etc.

-> If you have access to GPT-4 API, you can now pass `--model`/`-m` option, see below for an example.

 > Now there is a VScode extension the process even faster, check the extension [here](https://marketplace.visualstudio.com/items?itemName=FayezNazzal.testgpt) (You have to install the latest version of testgpt for it to work)

-> NOTE: From version 3.0.0 and upwards, `testgpt.config.json` was replaced with `testgpt.config.yaml`, and a new custom property (`examples`) is added.

 <br />